 George Albert Moorcroft was born in Liverpool during 1888.

 The 1901 Census states that the family resided at 118 Rupert Street, Everton, Liverpool.
 The head of the family was John Moorcroft aged 42, who was employed as a Spinner in a Cotton Mill.
-His wife Martha Jane aged 45 and their 7 (seven) children – Elizabeth Moorcroft aged 19, a Packer in the Blue Ink Works, Sarah Moorcroft aged 15, who was also employed as a Packer, George Albert Moorcroft aged 13, Robert Moorcroft aged 11, John Moorcroft aged 9, Catherine Moorcroft aged 7 and Edith Moorcroft aged 5 years.
+His wife was Martha Jane aged 45 and their 7 (seven) listed children were Elizabeth Moorcroft aged 19, a Packer in the Blue Ink Works, Sarah Moorcroft aged 15, who was also employed as a Packer, George Albert Moorcroft aged 13, Robert Moorcroft aged 11, John Moorcroft aged 9, Catherine Moorcroft aged 7 and Edith Moorcroft aged 5 years.

 Little is known of George’s early life but in 1903 aged 16 he obtained employment in the Merchant Navy, becoming a Ship’s Cook.
 During 1906 he served on the cargo ship SS Rowansmoor, which was registered in Liverpool.